BennyTheDev/tap-protocol-specs/README.md

 TAP consists of two parts, external and internal.
 The external part acts in the exact same way like BRC-20 does.

 External: Marketplaces clone their existing BRC-20 infrastructure to get connected to TAP.
 From there on out, TAP tokens can be traded like regular BRC-20 tokens.
+Nothing more needs to be done.

 Internal: Users benefit from features such as token staking and swaps.
 Mass-sending of tokens are already available.
 The community will decide through the use of $TRAC (BRC-20) which features will be added or updated.